 Steps to take for a successful corporate-to-nonprofit transition:

 - Research the possibilities by setting up advanced searches on Idealist, Indeed, LinkedIn and/or LinkUp.com.
 Read lots of job postings, but don’t spend a lot of time applying to them just yet.
+Decide on a career path and make a list of the job titles common to that area.

 - Create a nonprofit resume.
 Translate your corporate experience into the kind of language you’re seeing in the postings so nonprofit human resources departments can easily see the transferability of your skills.